shfqrkhn/Noodle-Nudge/README.md

     * **Export My Data:** Save a copy of all your answers and results to your device.
 This is great for backups or if you want to move your data to another device.
     * **Import My Data:** Load a previously saved data file into the app.
     * **Reset All Data:** Start fresh by deleting all your saved answers and results.
 Use this with caution, as it cannot be undone!
-* **About Noodle Nudge:** Learn more about the project and how you can support its continued development.
-Noodle Nudge is a labor of love, offered freely to everyone.
-If you find it valuable, any small contribution helps keep it going!

 ## 🔒 Your Privacy Matters